Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 Bonus: How to Say “Goodbye” in Portuguese

-When it’s time to go your separate ways, this is how you or the other Portuguese speaker will say goodbye:
+When it’s time to go your separate ways, this is how Portuguese speakers say goodbye:

 Tchau — Bye

 Pronounced just like ciao in Italian, this is the most common way Brazilians say goodbye to each other.
-Tchau is also sometimes heard in Portugal, but it is more commonly used in Brazil.
-To respond, just say tchau back to the other person.
+Tchau is also sometimes heard in Portugal, but it’s more commonly used in Brazil.
+To respond, just say tchau back.

 Note that, unlike ciao in Italian which is used to say both “hello” and “goodbye,” in Portuguese, tchau is only used to say goodbye.